Kafū, aged forty-one.

 March 24th.

-A fine rain fell in a mist.
+A fine rain drizzled down.

 March 25th.